jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Patty Hajdu (Minister of Health)**:
-I'll add, it is extremely important we understand the investments we make in public health, both from prevention perspective and a public health perspective are critical to the next steps of whether you call it reopening the economy or moving forward interns of recovering from the pandemic.
+I'll add, it is extremely important we understand the investments we make in public health, both fro ma prevention perspective and a public health perspective are critical to the next steps of whether you call it reopening the economy or moving forward in terms of recovering from the pandemic.
 That if we don't have local health capacity we'll be hindered in our abilities.
 We have that conversation with provinces and territories at the health Minister table.
 It is very important we continue to redouble our efforts to support public health.